University of Regina: Faculties

 The University of Regina has ten faculties and one school that offer a variety of programs at the certificate, diploma, undergraduate and graduate degree levels.

 The University of Regina also has one graduate school, the Johnson-Shoyama Graduate School of Public Policy.
 It delivers Masters and Doctoral programs in conjunction with the University of Saskatchewan.

 The University of Regina also offers a number of pre-professional transfer programs with other universities and professional colleges: Agriculture and Bioresources, Chiropractic, Dentistry, Law, Medicine, Nutrition, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, and Veterinary Medicine.

 At the centre of a predominantly English speaking campus, La Cité universitaire francophone at the University of Regina offers a wide range of French programs, services and activities.
 La Cité directs and supports research projects related to francophones in minority situations, as well as unique university-community initiatives that contribute to the development of the Fransaskois community.

 Co-operative education

-The University of Regina is the one of the universities with co-operative education in Saskatchewan.
+The University of Regina is one of the universities with co-operative education in Saskatchewan.
 Many of the university undergraduate students are enrolled in the co-op program, with the highest percentage being in the faculties of science and engineering.
 The Faculty of Arts offers an innovative internship program for its undergraduate students.